Designing the Future of Youth Mentoring

 Prototyping and Testing

 We used prototypes to test the assumptions embedded in our designs.
-We grouped and prioritized each set of assumptions before choosing the right prototyping method that would solicit the kind of feedback we needed.
+We grouped and prioritized each set of assumptions before choosing the right prototyping method to solicit the feedback we needed.

 testingmac.png